-In the 1870’s, artifacts appeared on the antiquities markets that bore the names of royals who's graves were still undiscovered.
+In the 1870s, artifacts appeared on the antiquities markets that bore the names of royals whose graves were still undiscovered.
 Tomb robbers had made one of the greatest archaeological finds ever.

-A previously unidentified mummy know as 'Unknown Man E' has long been tied to the 'Harem Conspiracy', the plot to kill Ramesses III.
-Now finally, the identity of 'Unknown Man E' can be revealed.
+A previously unidentified mummy known as 'Unknown Man E' has long been tied to the 'Harem Conspiracy', the plot to kill Ramesses III.
+Finally, the identity of 'Unknown Man E' can be revealed.

 In April 1155 BC, pharaoh Ramesses III had his throat cut to the bone.
 A conspiracy was revealed which involved the women from his harem, sorcerers and high court officials.